What is JUnit?

 Test Lifecycle: JUnit 5 allows non-static lifecycle methods (

-), whereas JUnit 4 requires static methods. -
+@BeforeAll,@AfterAll), whereas JUnit 4 requires static methods. -

 Test Execution Order: JUnit 5 supports customizable execution order with

-, while JUnit 4 runs tests in code order. -
+@TestMethodOrder, while JUnit 4 runs tests in code order. -

 Extensions: JUnit 5 uses

-for extensions, replacing JUnit 4’s@Rule
+@ExtendWithfor extensions, replacing JUnit 4’s@Rule/@ClassRule. -

 Parameterization: JUnit 5 provides easier parameterized tests with

-, compared to JUnit 4's@RunWith(Parameterized.class)
+@ParameterizedTest, compared to JUnit 4's@RunWith(Parameterized.class). -

 Exception Handling: JUnit 5 uses

-for exception assertions, while JUnit 4 uses@Test(expected = ...)
+assertThrows()for exception assertions, while JUnit 4 uses@Test(expected = ...). -

 Parallel Execution: JUnit 5 supports parallel test execution natively, unlike JUnit 4.